RolyVy/Vincent-Rolin-unit-testing/README.md

  The goal is then to test the working connection/interaaction between the object tested and this other object without needing to really connect with that object.
 We just want to see if it would work if/when we then really run the program.
  Important to sync Mock and API (of those "mocked" objects)

+ * Project

+ We need to create a mock to mimic the behavior that we would expect from the real database (which is currently unavailable)

+ We can then recreate a similar situation at what would be the real situation.
+On this we will test/assert if we get the correct message.

  * (Res)Sources Used

  Becode Theano 2-27 Repo